Crocodylus sudani: Description

 Crocodylus sudani is superficially similar to modern sacred and Nile crocodiles, but ultimately shares a variety of features with so-called "paleoafrican" Crocodylus species such as C. thorbjarnarsoni and C. anthropophagus, as well as the Miocene species C. checchiai.
-One example of this can be found in the this species in the prominent upturned squamosal "horns", similar to the condition found in the paleoafrican taxa, although C. sudani has a noticeably narrower snout.
+One example of this can be found in this species in the prominent upturned squamosal "horns", similar to the condition found in the paleoafrican taxa, although C. sudani has a noticeably narrower snout.

 The teardrop-shaped external naris is located towards the tip of the snout and directed anterodorsally, meaning that unlike in modern forms the opening is shifted somewhat forward instead of facing purely upward.
 The naris is almost entirely surrounded by the premaxillae, except for a small part where the nasal bones contact its posterior-most edge.
 Each premaxilla is pierced by a small opening just before the naris, which serves to receive the first dentary tooth when the jaws are closed.
 As is typical in Crocodylus, the snout bears a prominent constriction at the contact between premaxilla and maxilla where the fourth dentary tooth interlocks with the rest of the dentition.
 The premaxilla itself does stretch further back in the form of a process that extends between the maxilla laterally and the nasal medially until it reaches the level of the second maxillary tooth.
 Each premaxilla bears five tooth sockets, of which the fourth is the largest.

 The rostrum of C. sudani was topped by a small rostral boss (top), similar to that seen in the older Crocodylus checchiai (bottom).

 The outer edges of the rostrum are mostly formed by the deep maxillae, which in typical crocodilian fashion show undulating margins, something known as festooning.
 In the case of Crocodylus sudani, the maxilla constricts behind the eighth alveolus and before the ninth, where an occlusal pit indicates the presence of an interlocking dentary tooth.
 Following these the ninth alveolus is also separated by a small toothless region or diastema from the tenth, though most of the 14 maxillary alveoli are closely spaced.
 Among these the fifth is noted as being the largest, which not only coincides with the widest point of the maxilla prior to the constriction between the eight and ninth alveoli but also with the presence of a circular protuberance located above it.